 The results of the survey were compiled in a Survey Report that was presented to the CGOC on September 17, 2014.
 Members discussed and provided feedback to the Survey Report.
 As a result, the JAG federal program areas were expanded from five to six, to include prevention and education as a program area.
-Members also voted to keep the eight state priority areas as identified areas of need for JAG funding.
+Members also voted to keep the eight state priority areas as identified to keep JAG funding broad and flexible.